Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/cardinal-classic.typ

   auton: "Blue",
   awp: false,
   strategy: [
-    - Since 53C’s auton was most likely going to cross over the auton line again, both 53C and us will play aggressively.
+    - Since 53C's auton was most likely going to cross over the auton line again, both 53C and us will play aggressively.
   ],
   auton_notes: [
     - Our auton got the alliance wall stake and then messed up the rest of the auton routine.
   ],
   match_notes: [
-    - Our intake got stuck on the top of a mobile goal’s umbrella and could not outtake.
+    - Our intake got stuck on the top of a mobile goal's umbrella and could not outtake.
 We were jammed.
     - 53C scored a full mobile goal in a positive corner, but it got knocked over.
-    - We tried to push one of the opponents’ mobile goals into a negative corner, but could not.
+    - We tried to push one of the opponents' mobile goals into a negative corner, but could not.
     - 53C scored while we could not do anything.

   ],